orionrobots/orionrobots.github.io/_posts/2010-10-04-3d-printers-proliferate.md

 Combine this with user made open source graphics cards, printing semiconductors on paper instead of silicon, and you begin to see what is coming.

-<a href="http://www.flemingcnc.com/sales.html">Flemming CNC - sales of RepRap seeds</a>
 to be continued...